HardlyDifficult/Crypto/Script.md

 <hr>

-How Did Bitcoin Cash Support More Transactions?
+How Was Bitcoin Cash Created?

 Bitcoin Cash created a hard fork in July of 2017, which included two small changes to Bitcoin's technology, anticipated to significantly increase how many transactions the network can handle.